jobrogi/GhillieStudios/public/Docs/AutoSnapRuntime/AutoSnapRuntime---Docs.md

 #### Initial Setup

 - Enable the plugin under **Edit > Plugins > AutoSnap – Runtime**, then restart the editor.
-- Add the `AutoSnapControllerComponent` to your player character or controller Blueprint.
+- Add the `AutoSnapControllerComponent` to your `Player Character Blueprint`.

 #### Getting to plugin content